Roboastra gracilis (Bergh, 1877)

 This species has a dusky orange body marked by interrupted bright

 orange lines.
 The gills, cephalic tentacles, rhinophores and foot

 are tipped with purple.

-is a rare species known from only four animals found in moderately
+is a rare species known from only a few animals found in moderately

 exposed to highly exposed rocky habitats between 3 and 9 m (10 and 29

 ft).
 An 8 mm animal

 mass that hatched in five days in the laboratory.